brimdata/zed/docs/lake/design.md

 condition.

-The `add` and `commit` operations are transactionally stored in a chain of commit object.
+The `add` and `commit` operations are transactionally stored in a chain of commit objects.
 Any number of adds (and deletes) may appear in a commit object.
 All of the operations that belong to a commit are identified with a commit identifier (ID).

-As each commit object points to its parent (except for the initial commit in main), the collection commit objects in a pool forms a tree.
+As each commit object points to its parent (except for the initial commit in main), the collection of commit objects in a pool forms a tree.

 Each commit object contains a sequence of _actions_: